alexgroom/aws-cluster/README.md

 Please answer for AWS provisioning, adding your own ssh key, pull-secret and choice of AWS region.

 The install script currently modifies the supplied basic `install-config.yaml` by using the two files `install-platform-worker` and `install-platform-master`.
 These two files are used to modify the node sizes for workers and the control plane.
+The install files are all placed in a cluster specific directory `<clustername>-install-dir`.

 The cluster will be installed.

-After about 30 minutes the cluster will then add the LetsEnrypt certs, using the `acme.sh` toolset.
+After about 30 minutes the cluster will then add the LetsEncrypt certs, using the `acme.sh` toolset.

 If CA cert allocation fails it maybe that you need to register with the CA to proceed for example:
 `./acme.sh --register-account -m user@example.com`

+And finally when you are finished, use this to destroy the OpenShift cluster `./openshift-install destroy cluster --dir <clustername>-install-dir`